There’s always a chance you could be injured when you’re in an accident. Many times these injuries are minor, but not always.

 - Permanent Disability

 - Loss of Earning Capacity

 The attorneys at the Law Offices of Michael A. DeMayo, L.L.P. ® are standing by 24/7 to take your call at 877-529-1222.

 Since TBIs are caused by a blow to the head, they can occur in a variety of situations.

 Over 40 percent of TBIs are caused by falls.
 Additionally, 15.5 percent are caused by blunt force trauma, 14.3 percent by automobile accidents, and 10.7 percent by assaults.
-As personal injury attorneys, we often see TBI victims injured by:
+As brain injury attorneys, we often see TBI victims injured by:

 - Truck Accidents